-What do you do when you've scheduled an event for 60+ at a South of Market art gallery for a thought leadership discussion that ends up conflicting with Game 2 of the World Series?
-Easy: you serve cocktails and delicious appetizers, host the panel discussion, take Q&A, and then broadcast the game on the big screen whilst serving more cocktails and appetizers!
+What do you do when you’ve scheduled an event for 60+ at a South of Market art gallery for a thought leadership discussion that ends up conflicting with Game 2 of the World Series?
+Easy: you serve cocktails and delicious appetizers, host the panel discussion, take Q&A, and then broadcast the game on the big screen while serving more cocktails and appetizers!

 - The first was a Tier IV facility that ranked high in both cost and reliability.